St Joseph's Industrial School, Tralee

 St Joseph's Industrial School, Tralee was an industrial school in Tralee, County Kerry, Ireland.
 It was situated on the western side of Tralee, on the road to Ardfert.

 History

 The school was initially a National school which had been founded on the gift of land and money to the Congregation of Christian Brothers by John Mulchinock, a Tralee draper.
 It was established in 1862.

-It was transformed into an industrial school by the request of the parish priest and the day school pupils were transferred to another Christian Brothers school in Tralee.
+It was transformed into an industrial school by the request of the parish priest, Dean John Mawe, and the day school pupils were transferred to another Christian Brothers school in Tralee.